hardik355/all-relationship-rails/README.md

   rails g scaffold post title:text description:text
   rails g scaffold tag title:text

-  Then Add Relantioship
+  Step 2 :- Then Add Relantioship
+    class Tag < ApplicationRecord
+      has_and_belongs_to_many :posts
+    end

+    class Post < ApplicationRecord
+      has_and_belongs_to_many :tags
+    end

+  Step 3 :- Create Join Table Migration
+    rails generate migration CreateJoinTableUsersRoles posts tags

+    Note: Please check in migration if any lines comment then remove comment.

+  Step 4 :- Add collection select option in your form. like i used Post form.

+    <%= f.collection_select :tag_ids, Tag.all, :id, :name, { prompt: 'Select groups' }, multiple: true %>

+  Step 5 :- I'm add habtm option in post form, so you need to permit tag_ids in post
+            controller.

+    Note: Dont permit only tag_ids if you only permit tag_ids then create single record so permit with array like this tag_ids: []

+  #RESULT
+    user.roles # returns an array of roles associated with the user role.users # returns an array of users associated with the role

 EXAMPLE 2:
   user : has_and_belongs_to_many :roles
   role : has_and_belongs_to_many :users

-JOIN TABLE Based On Model
-  rails generate migration CreateJoinTableUsersRoles users roles

-#RESULT
-  user.roles # returns an array of roles associated with the user role.users # returns an array of users associated with the role

 ==============================================================================================
 #4.
 Polymorphic ==> Require Join Table
 ==============================================================================================